Vasu-Eranki/Online_SGD_L1_Regression/README.md

 1) Using Convex Optimisation techniques to explore the dataset by reducing the features and samples independently
 2) Repeat Step 1 but both are done at once
 3) Develop an On-line regressor variant using Steepest Gradient Descent.

+This project was one of the ten projects shortlisted from a group of 128 projects to be presented to the class.